joetex/flatstore/README.md

 **onCustomWatched** allows dynamic control on which items to watch (called only once during constructor).

 **onCustomProps** allows mapping your own custom component props using key, value, store, or ownProps.
-Called when `flatiron.set` is used for the specific key.
+Components are notified every time `flatiron.set` is used on their watched keys.

 **flatiron.get** gets a direct reference to the data in store.
 Use **flatiron.copy** to make a deep copy instead.